utkarshpriyadarshi1/Notepad/README.md

-# Smritipatra 📝
+# Notepad 📝

-**Smritipatra** is an offline, lightweight desktop sticky note widget and task management tool.
+**Notepad** is an offline, lightweight desktop sticky note widget and task management tool.
 It is designed to act as a distraction-free, persistent desktop notepad that integrates checklists and Markdown rendering inside sleek, customizable glassmorphism widgets.

 ---